Mark Mulcahy

-Mark Mulcahy is an American musician and front-man for the New Haven, Connecticut-based band Miracle Legion.
-The band earned modest renown, especially in their native New England region, but disbanded after a sad turn of events with their record label, Morgan Creek Records.
+Mark Mulcahy is an American musician.
+He was the front-man for the New Haven, Connecticut-based band Miracle Legion.
+The band earned modest renown, especially in their native New England region.
 Mulcahy soon formed Polaris, a house band for the mid-1990s alternative television series The Adventures of Pete & Pete (1993–1996).
-They are perhaps best remembered for the song "Hey Sandy" featured in the opening credits of each show, and for nostalgic tunes such as "Waiting for October" and "Saturnine".
-Following the cancellation of Pete & Pete, Mulcahy found himself playing his own shows in New York City and rebuilding his career.
+They are best remembered for the song "Hey Sandy" featured in the opening credits of each show, and for nostalgic tunes such as "Waiting for October" and "Saturnine".
+Following the cancellation of Pete & Pete, Mulcahy began playing his own shows in New York City and rebuilding his career.
 Mulcahy has opened for notable artists, including Oasis and Jeff Buckley and received homage from Radiohead frontman Thom Yorke, who dedicated a song to Mulcahy at a Boston show.
-Mark is working on his solo career today via his own label Mezzotint.com.

-An essay on Mulcahy's song "Hey Self-Defeater" (from the album Fathering) was featured in Nick Hornby's book 31 Songs.
+An essay on Mulcahy's song "Hey Self-Defeater" (from the album Fathering) was featured in Nick Hornby's book Songbook.